natSegOS/natSegOS/README.md

 ## 📌 Featured Projects
 *(Pinned below)*

-- **ESP32 Sensor & Control Platform** - Embedded firmware for sensor integration and device control
+- **ESP32 Tap-to-MIDI** - Plays a musical note on a MIDI based on tap timing
 - **Drone Swarm Simulation (in progress)** - Unity-based simulation exploring coordination and control of multiple agents

 ## Skills